MapManagement/gpu-passthrough/passthrough/extra/mouse-sharing.md

 [Barrier](https://github.com/debauchee/barrier) is actually the software I'm running on my system.
 There are several reasons for that:
 - it's open source and therefore for free
-- it supports Linux, MacOs and Wndows (also FreeBSD and OpenBSD but these are no the OSes I'm running the most)
+- it supports Linux, MacOs and Windows (also FreeBSD and OpenBSD but these are not the OSes I'm running the most)
 - it's a fork of the non-free software Synergy (basically before Synergy was commercialized)

 The main purpose of Barrier is to share your keyboard and mouse between two machines very easily.
 Normally it's used